nteetor/yonder/docs/collections/_misc/list-group-thruput.md

     description: |-
       `TRUE` or `FALSE` specifying if the list group item can be selected, defaults to `FALSE`.
+  - name: env
+    description: |-
+      The environment in which to evalute the expressions based to `renderListGroup()`.
   sections: ~
   examples: |
     if (interactive()) {